InterWorkAlliance/token-designer/README.md

-# Token Designer for Visual Studio Code
+# InterWork Alliance TTF Token Designer

 This is a Visual Studio Code extension that facilitates manipulation of artifacts in the [Token Taxonomy Framework](https://github.com/InterWorkAlliance/TokenTaxonomyFramework).